 The Hall of Distinction is designed to recognize and celebrate graduates and retirees of the school district for their accomplishments as well as to inspire current students to future success.Graduates or retirees eligible for consideration will have exemplified the school district’s educational philosophy throughout their lives.

-Applications for the Clinton Central School Hall of Distinction can be submitted any time up to June 1st.
+Applications for the Clinton Central School Hall of Distinction can be submitted any time, or before June 1st to be considered for that year's ceremony.
 Application forms are available by clicking the link below, or at the Superintendent’s office where completed forms can be returned.
 In addition to the basic data requested, photos and narrative may be appended.

 The CCS Hall of Distinction began in 2005.
 Candidates are adjudicated by a committee composed of administrators, faculty, alumni, School Board and Foundation representatives.
 We are hopeful we will be able to hold an induction ceremony again this fall.
 Outstanding contributions in academics, business, humanities, arts and exemplary citizenship in general are all areas deserving of consideration and recognition.